IEEEManCSC/Data-Science-Roadmap-IEEE-2023/General Roadmap.md

 <h1 align="center">General Roadmap</h1>

-## Here you have the full roadmap as headlines and each one has some suggested courses.. <br>
+## Here you have the full roadmap divided into three levels as headlines and each one has some suggested courses.. <br>

 # ▶ What Is Data Science?